ISE-FIZKarlsruhe/nfdicore/docs/ontology.md

 In general, a process (BFO_0000015) can encompass subordinate processes and may involve instances marked by defined start and end times.
 Within NFDIcore, a planned process (OBI_0000011) commonly serves to establish connections between agents and information content entxities (IAO_0000030), defining the roles (BFO_0000023) of agents with respect to the involved information content entities.

 The nfdicore:Event is associated with temporal entities that transpire over time, commonly marked by specific incidents or occurrences.
-The nfdicore:Event, classified as an occurrent (BFO_0000003), serves as a representation for various happenings such as conferences, workshops, or activities like \"the 37th German Congress for Art History\" or \"Workshop \"Introduction to Iconclass\"\".
+The nfdicore:Event, classified as an occurrent (BFO_0000003), serves as a representation for various happenings such as conferences, workshops, or activities like "the 37th German Congress for Art History" or "Workshop "Introduction to Iconclass"".
 Events are characterized by their start and end times and can be connected to agents involved in the events.

 ![image](https://raw.githubusercontent.com/ISE-FIZKarlsruhe/nfdicore/v2.0.0/figures/events.png)